simonjohngreen/wraith/README.md

 * In between scaning, the autoscaling groups are scheduled to scale back to 0, saving on compute $$s.

-## Which Services does Wraith currently automate,  schedule and generate reports for
+## Which services does Wraith currently automate,  schedule and generate reports for

 * (ready) NMAP
     * https://nmap.org